-Dr. Natalie Wreyford is the full-time Research Fellow on Calling the Shots, contracted for three years.
+Dr. Natalie Wreyford was a full-time Research Fellow on Calling the Shots.

 Natalie’s research interests are centred on access to work and equality of opportunity in the creative industries with a particular focus on gender and film.
 She is concerned with the mechanisms that uphold inequality and the cultural impact of a lack of diverse creative voices.
 Her work has been published in The Sociological Review and in the anthology Gender and Creative Labour, eds.
 Bridget Conor, Ros Gill and Stephanie Taylor (Wiley-Blackwell, 2015).
 Publications include “Birds of a feather: informal recruitment practices and gendered outcomes for screenwriting work in the UK film industry” and “The Real Cost of Childcare: Motherhood and Flexible Creative Labour in the UK Film Industry”.